Meet Audrey Pyle, an early-career environmental remediation and EHS compliance professional in this month's practitioner spotlight.

-Environmental liability management, transaction support, Operational performance and assurance
+Environmental liability management, transaction support, and compliance

 Area(s) of experience:

 Phase I/II, environmental drilling and injection work, SWPPP/SPCC, exploring other environmental remediation practices

 About Me in 140 Characters:

 I was born and raised in Austin, TX, and I got my degree in geology from UC Santa Barbra.
 After school, I moved back to Austin and my first job out of college was with Antea Group!
 I started off working on the Texas Commission on Environmental Quality chemical compliance sampling for public water systems.
 Then I was transitioned off of the project and started exploring other work—in our office and across the country—and helping managers with pretty much anything.

 Favorite thing about being an environmental remediation practitioner: